Getting wet in North Wales has never been so much fun, so grab your wetsuit and lets go paddling!

 Nestled at the foot of Mount Snowdon in the heart of Snowdonia is the beautiful Llyn Padarn.
 The two mile long glacially formed lake is beside the tourist village of Llanberis and is a part of Padarn Country Park.
-Snowdonia Watersports and Boulder Adventures offer kayak, paddle board and canoe rental and instruction.
+In favourable conditions there are epic mountain views in almost all directions!

 The stunning Llyn Gwynant is situated in the Nant Gwynant valley approx 3 km from Snowdon.

 Rock up with your kayak or SUP and launch directly (permits from campsite) from one of the roadside laybys along the A498 which runs parallel to the lake.

 If you need to rent equipment head to Llyn Gwynant Campsite (located at the north end of the lake) who offer paddle board, Canadian canoe and single/double kayak hire by the hour.
 The hut is located on the far side of the campsite near to the mouth of the river (Afon Glaslyn), look out for the pirate flag!
 Note – equipment rental is seasonal, checkout the campsite website for dates.